mathspp/mathspp/pages/03.books/_pygame/split-talk.md

 ---
-title: The little book of pygame
+title: The little book of Pygame
 event: Create your own computer minigames
 image_align: right
 ---